 3. Daily Moisture

 4A hair may need to be moisturized every day or every other day.
-You can use an oil if your hair is particularly dry.
-Coconut oil works well for adding moisture while you shape your curls because of its ability to penetrate the hair shaft, unlike most oils.
+You can use oil if your hair is particularly dry.
+Unlike most oils, coconut oil works well for adding moisture while you shape your curls because of its ability to penetrate the hair shaft.
 If you need just a bit of moisture to refresh your curls, consider using serums for natural hair.
 You can apply as little or as much as you need to get your curls springy and frizz-free.
-Alternatively, opt for Suave Professionals Nourish & Strengthen Leave-In Conditioner for Natural Hair.
+Alternatively, select Suave Professionals Nourish & Strengthen Leave-In Conditioner for Natural Hair.
 You can use this whenever your hair needs moisture.

 4. Pre-Sleep Care

-To avoid frizz and breakage, sleep with your hair in a silk scarf or use a silk pillowcase.
+To avoid frizz and breakage, sleep with your hair in a silk scarf, or silk bonnet, or use a silk pillowcase.
 Cotton can pull and tug on your curls, resulting in more frizz!
 Silk and satin don’t produce as much friction, making them ideal fabrics (Bonus: We hear they help prevent bedtime wrinkles, too).

 Another tip: You may find it helpful to protect your curls by sleeping with your hair up in a pineapple ‘do.
 Read our tutorial for pineapple hair and try it yourself at home.

 Every 2-3 days in between wash days, nourish your scalp with a hair oil such as SheaMoisture Aloe Butter Scalp Moisture Cream.
 Hair oils are a great way to promote hair growth while nurturing your scalp with ingredients and moisture.